 This policy requires commitment from all parties; Principals, Managers, Staff, students and third parties (where applicable) to ensure its successful implementation.

 This policy will be reviewed on an annual basis or before if there are any significant organisational changes or incidents.

-Signed:
+The Policy is also approved annual by the College Governors.

-Date:
+Signed: Date: